matloff/toweranNA/README.md

 process described above.

 Our function **toweranNA()** ("tower analysis with NAs") takes this approach.
-Usually, there will not be many data points having the exact value specified for U, so we average over a neighborhood of points near that value.
+Usually, there may not be many data points having the exact value specified for U, if any, so we average over a neighborhood of points near that value.

 Moreover, an early *Biometrika* paper by one of us (summarized in (Matloff, 2017, Sec.
 7.5)) showed that regression averaging improves